SoftwareHeritage/swh-docs/sysadm/mirror-operations/docker.rst

 docker-stack scaling
 --------------------

-In order to scale up a replayer service, you can use the `docker scale` command.
+In order to scale up a replayer service, you can use the :command:`docker scale` command.
 For example:

 .. code-block:: bash